 - Prepare a rectangle baking dish or sheet by oiling with a paper towel or using cooking spray.

-- Mix walnuts, panko, and all herbs in a shallow dish.
+- Mix walnuts, crumbs, and all herbs in a shallow dish.
 Add a pinch of salt and pepper to the mixture.

 - Brush each fish fillet with 1 tablespoon melted butter; sprinkle with salt and pepper.